failedreality/100-days-of-code/log.md

 **Twitter Post:**  D3 - Learned about while loops, set intersections and string splits.
 Moving to book studies for the weekend  #100DaysOfCode

+### Day 4: December 19, 2017

+**Today's Progress**: Continued more on the learning class from udemy on Python.
+Right now we are learning more about methods and mutliple methods with lists and dictionaries.
+The class is supposed to be creating/learning a student grade system.
+Also learning how to average the marks of the students and eventually display the student and the average grade(marks(

+**Thoughts:** I'm fallen off the wagon, with the amount of real life work that has come up between this gap.
+Unfortunately for me, working IT sometimes means long hours and deadlines, but tonight I pressed through and got a little bit done.

+**Twitter Post:**  D4 - Methods and multiple methods while using lists and dictionaries within the methods.
+Still over my head but i'm slowly understanding more and more while going through this udemy class. #100DaysOfCode